holtzmanjon/holtzmanjon.github.io/research/research.md

 developed techniques for the consistent measurement of SN brightnesses against arbiratry galaxy backgrounds using data obtained from different telescopes

-### Metallicity distribution functions in Local Group dwarfs

 ### Stellar populations in the Local Group

+### Star formation histories of Local Group galaxies

 One of my primary interests is in studying stellar populations in the Local Group through photometry of individual stars.
 Much of